 - Create container images: A container image is the most basic building block in OpenShift Container Platform and Kubernetes applications.
 By defining image streams, you can gather multiple versions of an image in one place as you continue to develop the image stream.
 With S2I containers, you can insert your source code into a base container.
-The base container is configured to run code of a particular type, such as Ruby, Node.js, or Python. - Create deployments: Use Deployment and DeploymentConfig objects to exert fine-grained management over applications.
-Manage deployments by using the Workloads page or OpenShift CLI (oc).
-Learn rolling, recreate, and custom deployment strategies. - Create templates: Use existing templates or create your own templates that describe how an application is built or deployed.
-A template can combine images with descriptions, parameters, replicas, exposed ports and other content that defines how an application can be run or built. - Understand Operators: Operators are the preferred method for creating on-cluster applications for OpenShift Container Platform 4.13.
-Learn about the Operator Framework and how to deploy applications by using installed Operators into your projects. - Develop Operators: Operators are the preferred method for creating on-cluster applications for OpenShift Container Platform 4.13.
+The base container is configured to run code of a particular type, such as Ruby, Node.js, or Python. - Create deployments: Use Deployment objects to exert fine-grained management over applications.
+Deployments create replica sets according to the rollout strategy, which orchestrates pod lifecycles. - Create templates: Use existing templates or create your own templates that describe how an application is built or deployed.
+A template can combine images with descriptions, parameters, replicas, exposed ports and other content that defines how an application can be run or built. - Understand Operators: Operators are the preferred method for creating on-cluster applications for OpenShift Container Platform 4.15.
+Learn about the Operator Framework and how to deploy applications by using installed Operators into your projects. - Develop Operators: Operators are the preferred method for creating on-cluster applications for OpenShift Container Platform 4.15.
 Learn the workflow for building, testing, and deploying Operators.
-You can then create your own Operators based on Ansible or Helm, or configure built-in Prometheus monitoring by using the Operator SDK. - REST API reference Learn about OpenShift Container Platform application programming interface endpoints.
+You can then create your own Operators based on Ansible or Helm, or configure built-in Prometheus monitoring by using the Operator SDK. - Reference the REST API index Learn about OpenShift Container Platform application programming interface endpoints. - Software Supply Chain Security enhancements: The PipelineRun details page in the Developer or Administrator perspective of the web console provides a visual representation of identified vulnerabilities, which are categorized by severity.
+Additionally, these enhancements provide an option to download or view Software Bill of Materials (SBOMs) for enhanced transparency and control within your supply chain.
+Learn about setting up OpenShift Pipelines in the web console to view Software Supply Chain Security elements.

-1.3.
+1.4.
 CLUSTER ADMINISTRATOR ACTIVITIES

 Manage machines, provide services to users, and follow monitoring and logging reports.
-This documentation helps you:
+Read the following OpenShift Container Platform documentation, so that you can better understand OpenShift Container Platform functions:

-- Understand OpenShift Container Platform management Learn about components of the OpenShift Container Platform 4.13 control plane.
-See how OpenShift Container Platform control plane and compute nodes are managed and updated through the Machine API and Operators. - Enable cluster capabilities that were disabled prior to installationCluster administrators can enable cluster capabilities that were disabled prior to installation.
-For more information, see Enabling cluster capabilities.
+- Understand OpenShift Container Platform management Learn about components of the OpenShift Container Platform 4.15 control plane.
+See how OpenShift Container Platform control plane and compute nodes are managed and updated through the Machine API and Operators. - Enable cluster capabilities As a cluster administrator, you can enable cluster capabilities that were disabled prior to installation.

-1.3.1.
+1.4.1.
 Manage cluster components